src-d/engine-deprecated/docs/commands.md

 This will be either the given argument (only one accepted) or the current directory if none is given.

-*arguments*: work directory
+*arguments*: working directory.
+If it's not provided, the current working directory will be used

 *flags*: N/A

-*status*: ⛑ missing workdir mounting on the daemon so it can be passed around.
+*status*: ✅ implemented

 ## srcd version
 Shows the version of the current `srcd` cli binary, as well as the one for